taupirho/scala-spark-on-pc/README.md

-<h3>Setting up a SCALA and SPARK/HADOOP development environment on your Windows PC</h3>
+<h3>Setting up your PC for SCALA/Spark development and running your first code</h3>

 Carry out the following steps to create a SCALA/SPARK/HADOOP development environment on your local windows PC.
 Note that it won't be a proper version of HADOOP we'll install, rather